SwordHolderSH/neural-style-pytorch/README.md

 ## introduction

-I try some other codes for neural-style-pytorch, but their outputs may become noise in some epochs, such as epoch 45, 170 and 230 in Figure1.
+I try some other codes for neural-style-pytorch, but their outputs may become noise in some epochs, such as epoch 45, 170 and 230 in Figure 1.
 I don't know why.
+Therefore, I simply implement the method of "A Neural Algorithm of Artistic Style" (http://arxiv.org/abs/1508.06576).

 <div align=center>  <img src="https://github.com/SwordHolderSH/neural-style-pytorch/blob/master/demos/output.png" width="900" /> </div>
 <p align="center">**Figure 1**</p>

 ## Results
-<p align="left">Therefore, I simply implement the method of "A Neural Algorithm of Artistic Style" (http://arxiv.org/abs/1508.06576).
-The output as shown in Table 1. </p>
+<p align="left"> The output as shown in Table 1. </p>

  <table>